X.500: Security incidents and transparency efforts

-Recent events (2011) have indicated a threat from unknown actors in nation states who have forged certificates.
-This was done in order to create a MITM attack against political activists in Syria accessing Facebook over the web.
-This would have normally triggered a browser warning, but would not if the MITM certificate was issued by a valid certificate authority already trusted by a browser or other software.
-Similar attacks were used by Stuxnet which allowed software to impersonate trusted code.
-The point of certificate transparency is to allow an end user to determine, using a simple procedure if a certificate is in fact valid.
-Checking against the default bundle of certificates may not be enough to do this, and therefore an additional check is desired.
-Other suggestions for certificate transparency have also been advanced.
+Events in 2011 highlighted threats from unknown nation-state actors forging certificates.
+A man-in-the-middle attack against political activists in Syria accessing Facebook over the web would normally have triggered a browser warning (which many ordinary users would reflexively dismiss), but would not have done so had the MITM certificate been issued by a CA already trusted by the browser.
+Similar techniques were used by Stuxnet to allow malicious software to impersonate trusted code – in that event, using stolen rather than forged certificates.
+The aim of certificate transparency is to provide an end user with a simple procedure to determine whether a certificate is valid; checking only against the default bundle may be insufficient, hence the desire for an additional check.
+Other proposals for certificate transparency have also been advanced.

-A different attack was used against Comodo, a certificate authority, that resulted in forged certificates that were directed at high-profile communications websites.
-This necessitated an emergency patch to major browsers.
-These certificates were actually issued from a trusted Certificate Authority, and therefore a user would have had no warning if they had gone to a faked website, in contrast with the Syria incident, where the certificate was crudely forged, including substituting Alto Palo, for Palo Alto. and incorrect serial numbers.
+A different attack affected Comodo, resulting in forged certificates targeting high-profile communications websites and necessitating urgent updates to major browsers.
+In that case, the certificates were actually issued by a trusted CA, leaving end users with no warning if they visited a spoofed site – unlike the Syrian incident, where the certificate was crudely forged (substituting "Alto Palo" for "Palo Alto") and contained incorrect serial numbers.